1337hero/profit-first-calculator/README.md

 The [Profit First](https://amzn.to/3LF9lKN) method advocates for a proactive approach to business finances, ensuring that profit is prioritized and expenses are managed effectively.

+## Future plans

+I am toying with the idea of adding Plaid to this project and a login to enable the ability to create automatic ACH transfers using the caculated amounts.
+That would be a much bigger app however.

 ## Features

 - Simple, user-friendly interface